Termination of Linear Loops over the Integers: Background

-The following result (see~\cite[Theorem 7.2.1]{Barvinok04}) captures the intuition that a convex set that contains no lattice point in its interior must be ``thin'' in some direction. \begin{theorem}[Flatness Theorem] Given a full-rank lattice $\Lambda$ in $\mathbb{R}^d$ there exists $W$ such that any convex set $C\subseteq \RR^d$ of lattice width at least $W$ contains a lattice point. \end{theorem}
+The following result (see~\cite{flatness99, Khinchin48}) captures the intuition that a convex set that contains no lattice point in its interior must be ``thin'' in some direction. \begin{theorem}[Flatness Theorem] Given a full-rank lattice \(\Lambda\) in \(\mathbb{R}^d\) there exists \(W\) such that any convex set \(C\subseteq \RR^d\) that has non-empty interior and lattice width at least \(W\) contains a lattice point in its interior. \end{theorem}

-Recall that $C\subseteq \RR^d$ is said to be \emph{semi-algebraic} if it is definable by a boolean combination of polynomial constraints $p(x_1,\ldots,x_d) > 0$, where $p \in \ZZ[x_1,\ldots,x_d]$.
+Recall that \(C\subseteq \RR^d\) is said to be \emph{semi-algebraic} if it is definable by a boolean combination of polynomial constraints \(p(x_1,\ldots,x_d) > 0\), where \(p \in \ZZ[x_1,\ldots,x_d]\).

-\begin{theorem}[Khachiyan and Porkolab~\cite{KP97}] It is decidable whether a given convex semi-algebraic set $C\subseteq \RR^d$ contains an integer point, that is, whether $C \cap \ZZ^d \neq \emptyset$. \end{theorem}
+\begin{theorem}[Khachiyan and Porkolab~\cite{KP97}] It is decidable whether a given convex semi-algebraic set \(C\subseteq \RR^d\) contains an integer point, that is, whether \(C \cap \ZZ^d \neq \emptyset\). \end{theorem}